atharva-kelkar/MolGemini/README.md

 ### Using MolGemini

-In the trial phase, you can simply launch the chat script using
+You can try out MolGemini simply launch the chat interface using

 `python chat_script.py`

+### Functionalities

+MolGemini interfaces with the Protein Data Bank and uses Gemini's code-writing ability to calculate any property for any protein, given its PDB ID.